| |

 Many people adore Trader Joe's.
 They

-do have great prices on soy milk, salt-free tomato products,
+do have great prices on soy milk and whole grain breads.
+Their

-too much on specialty foods and not enough on basic bulk
+many specialty foods and not enough basic bulk

 foods.